unswsecsoc/constitution/README.md

         o) Under no circumstances are any expenses to be met without documentation,

       3.9.5 Arc Delegate
-        a) To be aware of the Arc funding system, it’s requirements and its possibilities for the club;
+        a) To be aware of the Arc funding system, its requirements and its possibilities for the club;
         b) To communicate with the Executive before and after each Arc Clubs General Meeting to pass on information (about grants etc);
-        c) To liaise with Arc and the club’s Executive;
+        c) To liaise with Arc and the club's Executive;
         d) To have a good working knowledge of Arc forms;
-        e) To clear out the club’s pigeonhole in the Arc Resource Centre at least every two weeks; and
+        e) To clear out the club's pigeonhole in the Arc Resource Centre at least every two weeks; and
         f) To attend Arc Clubs General Meetings or nominate a fellow club member to attend on your behalf, or send advance apologies (taking the form of a written note detailing your name, club, and the date of the meeting you can not attend).

 # 4 MEETINGS